 Using Neem Cake on Tomatoes

 Neem cakes are the solids left over from extracting neem oil.

 They’re commonly crumbled up and used as fertilizer due to the high content of micronutrients and 4-1-2 NPK rating.

 Simply follow the instructions on the package to apply this form of neem to your tomato plant.

-Neem cakes are excellent protection against grubs and nematodes and can help fight off root rot and other subterranean infections.
+Neem cakes protect against grubs and nematodes and can help fight root rot and other subterranean infections.

 Additionally, the cakes provide excellent nutrition for your tomato plant, which can improve flavor.

 While neem cakes contain trace amounts of Azadirachtin, the amount that gets absorbed as far lower than neem soil soaks due to the low amount of oil in the cake.